TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-pick-interviewer-3/task.md

 You need to pick Emily Zhou as interviewer.
-You need to talk to her in Rocketchat (http://the-agent-company.com:3000).
+Try to talk to her in Rocketchat (http://the-agent-company.com:3000).
+Follow your colleagues' suggestions to see if you can persuade her to interview.
 You should write down Yes in `/workspace/accept.txt` if she agrees in the end.